cisagov/ScubaGear/baselines/defender.md

 ### Policies
 #### MS.DEFENDER.4.1v1
 A custom policy SHALL be configured to protect PII and sensitive information, as defined by the agency.
-At a minimum, credit card numbers, Taxpayer identification numbers (TIN), and social security numbers (SSN) SHALL be blocked.
+At a minimum, credit card numbers, taxpayer identification numbers (TIN), and social security numbers (SSN) SHALL be blocked.